th2-net/run-one/README.md

   book: "test_book" # book name
   scope: "test_script" # scope name
   use_place_method: False # use th2 act place methods (True) or plain send (False)
-  key_fields: ["Side", "ClOrdID", "OrigClOrdID"] # list of key fields for th2-check1 request
+  key_fields: # list of key fields for th2-check1 request
+    ExecutionReport:
+      - "Side"
+      - "ClOrdID"
+      - "OrigClOrdID"
+      - Instrument:
+         - "Symbol"
-  fail_unexpected: False # if set the check1 rule will fail validation if any unexpected field received
+  fail_unexpected: False # if set the th2-check1 rule will fail validation if any unexpected field received
+  ignore_fields:
-  ignore_fields: ["header", "trailer"] # list of fields to be ignored in the check1 rule validation
+    ExecutionReport:  # list of fields to be ignored in the th2-check1 rule validation
+      - "header"
+      - "trailer"
-  sleep: 1 # delay between each action processing
+  sleep: 1 # delay between each action processing in seconds
   timestamp_shift: 1 # for how many seconds to the past make a shift for event timestamps
 ```